JoshOrndorff/recipes/text/2-appetizers/3-errors.md

 _[`pallets/adding-machine`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/adding-machine)_

-As we've mentioned before, in Substrate development, it is important to **Verify first, write last**.
-In this recipe, we'll create an adding machine checks for unlucky numbers (a silly example) as well as integer overflow (a serious and realistic example), and throws the appropriate errors.
+As we've mentioned before, in Substrate development it is important to **Verify first, write last**.
+In this recipe, we'll create an adding machine that checks for unlucky numbers (a silly example) as well as integer overflow (a serious and realistic example), and throws the appropriate errors.

 ## Declaring Errors